Neztore/rbx-export/README.md

 ```

 # What this module does
-It takes your file, and searches through the items.
+It takes your file, and searches through the items, then turns them into files.

-If something is a script, modulescript or localscript it will save it as:
-`Class name-Script name.lua`.
+How scripts are saved:
+- Script - `scriptName.server.lua`
+- ModuleScript - `scriptName.lua`
+- LocalScript - `scriptName.client.lua`

+This is akin to more heavy duty full "Project management" tools, such as Rojo or Rofresh.

 However, if it is something else, such as a part, it will be saved as `Item name.Class name`, and the content will be a dump of it's properties.
 If an item has children, they will be saved within a folder under the same name, minus an extension.